CatarinaSilva/ArUcoLocalization/README.md

 # ArUcoLocalization

-A project for localization and mapping of a space using ArUco markers.
+A project for obtaining localization and mapping of a space using vision and ArUco markers.

-The implementation is done with openCV3.

-## OpenCV3 instalation
+The project was built using:
+* openCV3 with necessary video encoders/decoders
+* C++ and MATLAB
+* mexopencv

+### Instalation
+Follow the steps in README inside installation folder.

-## ArUco markers
+### ArUco markers

 Usefull links:
 * ArUco (original): http://www.uco.es/investiga/grupos/ava/node/26